ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/02-singularity-cache.md

 {: .language-bash}

 ~~~
-There are 1 container file(s) using 62.65 MB and 0 oci blob file(s) using 0.00 kB of space
+There are 1 container file(s) using 59.75 MiB and 0 oci blob file(s) using 0.00 KiB of space
-Total space used: 62.65 MB
+Total space used: 59.75 MiB
 ~~~
 {: .output}